awsdocs/aws-encryption-sdk-docs/doc_source/implement-caching.md

 ------

-## Data Key Caching Example: Encrypt a String<a name="caching-example-encrypt-string"></a>
+## Data key caching example: Encrypt a string<a name="caching-example-encrypt-string"></a>

 This simple code example uses data key caching when encrypting a string\.
 It combines the code from the [step\-by\-step procedure](#implement-caching-steps) into test code that you can run\.

 The example creates a [local cache](data-caching-details.md#simplecache) and a [master key provider](concepts.md#master-key-provider) or [keyring](concepts.md#keyring) for an AWS KMS [customer master key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) \(CMK\)\.
 Then, it uses the local cache and master key provider or keyring to create a caching CMM with appropriate [security thresholds](thresholds.md)\.
 In Java and Python, the encryption request specifies the caching CMM, the plaintext data to encrypt, and an [encryption context](data-caching-details.md#caching-encryption-context)\.
 In C, the caching CMM is specified in the session, and the session is provided to the encryption request\.

-To run these examples, you need to supply the [Amazon Resource Name \(ARN\) of a KMS CMK](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html)\.
+To run these examples, you need to supply the [Amazon Resource Name \(ARN\) of an AWS KMS CMK](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html)\.
 Be sure that you have [permission to use the CMK](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users) to generate a data key\.

-For more detailed, real\-world examples of creating and using a data key cache, see [Data Key Caching Example in Java](sample-cache-example-java.md) for Java, [Data Key Caching Example in Python](sample-cache-example-python.md) for Python, and [caching\_cmm\.cpp](https://github.com/aws/aws-encryption-sdk-c/blob/master/examples/caching_cmm.cpp) for C/C\+\+\.
+For more detailed, real\-world examples of creating and using a data key cache, see [Data key caching example in Java](sample-cache-example-java.md) for Java, [Data key caching example in Python](sample-cache-example-python.md) for Python, and [caching\_cmm\.cpp](https://github.com/aws/aws-encryption-sdk-c/blob/master/examples/caching_cmm.cpp) for C/C\+\+\.

 ------
 #### [ C ]